martbetz/martbetz.github.io/the-sound-of-silence.md

 Between the onset of the twitching and seeing the neurologist, I was experiencing cramps, stiffness, and fatigue in my legs; I also develiped lower back pain which slowly made walking more and more intolerable as time passed.

-​During my appointment with the neurologist, I had another neuro exam, ten viles of blood taken, and an NCS and EMG ordered.
-He didn't seem too concerned from the exam in general, but was mindful of my ankle weakness and my inability to stand on my heals.
+​I had another neuro exam, ten viles of blood taken, and an NCS and EMG ordered during my next appointment; the neurologist didn't seem too concerned from the exam in general, but was mindful of my ankle weakness and my inability to stand on my heels.

 In December 2025, I had both the NCS and the EMG.
 Not much was discussed with me, but I could sense the concern over the EMG; the NCS test was apparently normal.